Aliases for RPS15 Gene

 GeneCards Summary for RPS15 Gene

 RPS15 (Ribosomal Protein S15) is a Protein Coding gene.
-Diseases associated with RPS15 include Chronic Lymphocytic Leukemia and Insulinoma.
+Diseases associated with RPS15 include Leukemia, Chronic Lymphocytic and Insulinoma.
 Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
-GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
+Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.